czero-cc/SCAPO/mcp/README.md

 # SCAPO MCP Server

 A Model Context Protocol (MCP) server for querying AI/ML best practices from the SCAPO (Stay Calm and Prompt On) knowledge base.
+Features intelligent fuzzy matching for improved user experience when querying model information.

+## Documentation

+For comprehensive usage instructions, examples, and technical details, please see the **[Usage Guide](usage-guide.md)**.

 ## Installation